oneai-nlp/oneai-python/README.md

 Skills can do either text analysis, and then their output are labels and spans (labels location in the analyzed text), or they can be generator skills, in which case they transform the input text into an output text.

 Here's an example for a pipeline that combines both type of skills.
-It will extract keywords and emotions from the text, and then summarize it.
+It will extract keywords and sentiments from the text, and then summarize it.

 ```python
 import oneai